-- No independent testers; the only form of testing available is developers testing their own code
+- No independent testers – the only form of testing available is developers testing their own code.

-- Independent test team or group within the organization, reporting to project management or executive management
+- Independent test team or group within the organization, reporting to project management or executive management.

 - Independent testers external to the organization, either working on-site (in-house) or off-site (outsourcing).

-The way in which independence of testing is implemented varies depending on the software development lifecycle model.
+How testing independence is implemented varies depending on the software development lifecycle model.
 For example, in Agile development, testers may be part of a development team.
 In some organizations using Agile methods, these testers may be considered part of a larger independent test team.

 Disadvantages of working with an in-house team:

 - A chef should not certify the dish they made.
 Developers who coded the product should not also be testing it.
-Businesses hire objective testing teams for a reason; the most notable is that a developer shouldn’t certify their code.
+Businesses hire objective testing teams for a reason; the most notable is that developers shouldn’t certify their code.
 If they do, that just outrightly infringes the central principle of software testing.

 - Limited staff pool.
 Having a personal QA team will require finding talents from a limited pool of candidates in your surrounding area, along with their management and training expenses.

 Advantages of working with us (an unbiased remote team):